OpenMoonRay/openmoonray-docs/docs/developers-guide/shaders/index.md

 |NormalMap|\<ClassName\>.json|
 |VolumeShader|attributes.cc|

+Refer to the SceneClass source code, the [scene_rdl2]({{site.baseurl}}/developers-guide/scene_rdl2-library) page, or the existing plug-ins for more examples of how to declare SceneClass attributes and their metadata.

 ----
 ## The SceneObject::update() Function
-Plug-ins typically (but not necessarily) override the `update()` member function inherited from the `scene_rdl2::rdl2::SceneObject` base class all plug-in types ultimately derive from.
+Plug-ins typically (but not necessarily) override the `update()` member function inherited from the `scene_rdl2::rdl2::SceneObject` base class that all plug-in types ultimately derive from.

 The main responsibility of the `update()` function is initialization.
-It is called _before_ the MCRT stage and can be used to allocate resources, perform computations, do book-keeping, build look-up tables, etc. -- any necessary work that needs to be done when the class in instantiated or a user makes an update to one of the attributes during interactive rendering.
+It is called _before_ the MCRT stage and can be used to allocate resources, perform pre-computations, do book-keeping, build look-up tables, etc. -- any necessary initialization work that needs to be done when the class in instantiated or a user makes an update to one of the attributes during interactive rendering.

 For certain plug-in types and for any particular plug-in of any type, the `update()` function may not be needed.
 It is an opportunity to perform initialization or re-initialization on scene changes.

 ----
 ## The Plug-in Interfaces
-Each plug-in type declares an interface that is specific to that plug-in type, and that should be implemented by the plug-in.
-Some functions are to be implemented in C++, others in ISPC.
+Depending on the plug-in type, each plugin will potentially:
+* override the virtual interface declared by the base class
+* implement static functions prototyped in the base class

 This table shows the type of plug-in, the name of the function(s) that comprise that plug-in type's interface and the languages involved in writing a plug-in of the given type.